ajavamind/A3DCamera/README.md

 3. Photo Booth 3D Camera - A specialized Basic 3D Camera mode with features for a photo booth operation using an external buzzer control box.
 This mode always saves Anaglyph and single Left and Right photos by default, unless turned off in Settings.
 It requires a local Wi-Fi network for printing and image transfer to external 3D or 2D displays, and can use an optional notebook computer with a web browser to manage and share the saved photos.

 ### Focus
-The camera app is fixed focus with selected distances selected in Settings.
+The camera app is fixed focus with selected distance options in Settings.
+The focus distance options are hyper focal 1.66 meters, Photo Booth 5.50 centimeters, and macro 100 cm.
+Macro may not be useful for 3D but shows how the lens can focus close.

-The camera is set to a default fixed focus of approximately 166 cm, which is the hyper focal distance of the lens.
+The camera is set by default to the hyper focal distance of the lens approximately 166 cm.
 Note the code uses 0.60356647 diopters to set the hyper focal distance.
 The hyper focal distance in cm is one divided by this value.
 It is considered sharp from 83 cm (half the hyperfocal distance) and beyond.
+For closer subjects use the photo booth fixed focus distance.
 The camera reports its LENS_FOCUS_DISTANCE_CALIBRATION as APPROXIMATE.

-The focus distance options are hyper focal 1.66 meters, Photo Booth 5.50 centimeters, and macro 100 cm.
-Macro may not be useful for 3D but shows how the lens can focus close.

 ### Exposure
 Auto exposure sets the best subject lighting by automatically changing shutter speed and ISO.
-There is exposure compensation manual control implemented.
+The camera app implements a manual exposure compensation control from
+-2 to +2 EV with an auto exposure lock.
-The photographer can use the Settings menu to set the type of exposure metering: Frame Average, Center Weighted, and Spot Metering.
+The photographer can use the Settings menu for exposure metering: Frame Average, Center Weighted, and Spot Metering.

 ### Image Storage
 The app stores image files in the "DCIM/A3DCamera" folder.
 The base folder can be changed to "Pictures/A3DCamera", for example with a code change.